Outdoor and Green Activities

 KA Leisure is working with a wide range of organisations in the health, social care, environment, leisure, sport and active travel sectors as part of the North Ayrshire Green Health Partnership.
 There are four pilot Green Health Partnerships making up a key element of Scottish Natural Heritage’s vision for a Natural Health Service in Scotland.
 Find out more about Our Natural Health Service here.

-Team Leader – North Ayrshire Green Health Partnership
+Senior Project Officer – North Ayrshire Green Health Partnership